-If there are still openings, the Director of the CSS and the Admission Coordinator review the pre-teacher candidates who did not meet all admission requirements.
+If there are still openings, the Admission Coordinator review the pre-teacher candidates who did not meet all admission requirements.
 They may grant students conditional admission to fill the remaining openings.

 If given conditional admission status, students must schedule a Notice of Concern meeting with the Admission Coordinator.